Art History In Action: A Creative Approach to Art History

 Presented By Thomasin Dewhurst

-A HYBRID Art Class Series with THOMASIN DEWHURST
+An Art Class Series with THOMASIN DEWHURST

 This course, for students ages 5 to 18, introduces some of the major periods in ART HISTORY, and a variety of ideas and practices in Western and Non-Western arts and architecture.
 Students develop an understanding of art history through analyzing works of art and placing them in historical context.
 Students also explore how different cultures, theories, materials, processes, techniques and audience make an impact on the growth of art-historical movements.
+Each month, several week’s classes will be virtual and, depending on COVID safety protocols, one week will culminate with an in-person, hands-on, fun and interesting art project at the Bothwell Arts Center.

 Taught by professional artist and art educator, Thomasin Dewhurst (M.A.F.A.), the nine-month course will cover a new topic every three or four weeks.
 With each new topic, there will be one art history lesson, followed by two to three lab-style classes where students create their own art based on the particular art history topic.